 National Zoo’s African Lion Cubs Pass Swim Reliability Test and Explore Their Yard

-In This Photo: Biologist Leigh Pitsko with male lion cub Right Hip.
+In this Photo: Biologist Leigh Pitsko and lion cub Left Hip (male)

 Photo Credit: Jen Zoon, Smithsonian’s National Zoo